 Twins Hall of Famers will include Michael Cuddyer, Torii Hunter, Eddie Guardado, Joe Nathan, and Brad Radke.

 *Twins Hall of Famers subject to change.
-Select member of the Twins Hall of Fame will be present for autographs:

-9-11:30 a.m.
+Time: 9:00-10:30 a.m.
 CT

 All net proceeds will benefit the Twins Community Fund.
 The mission of the Twins Community Fund is to enrich local and regional communities by providing resources for the healthy development of children and families through an association with baseball, softball and the Minnesota Twins.